 - Best For: People who frequently use gift cards

 CardCash is a gift card exchange marketplace where you can buy gift cards at a discounted price.
 Other people sell their unwanted gift cards to CardCash for less than their value, and CardCash passes some of those savings to you.
 This means you can purchase them at a lower price when compared to buying new gift cards.
-You can also sell your unused gift cards and convert them into cash or exchange them into the discounted gift cards of the merchants that you like.
+You can also sell your unused gift cards and convert them into cash or exchange them for discounted gift cards from the merchants that you like.

 - Ratings: 70/100